 When you were down in the pool area it was so relaxing, warm and the perfect way to spend the afternoon!

-Check out these great Montana Airbnb options.
+Check out these great Montana VRBO and AirBnB options.

 About 15 minutes outside of downtown is Bozeman Hot Springs.
 They have indoor and outdoor hot springs and have live music multiple times a month.